open-resources/physics_bank/content/public/009.Work/Work-Energy Theorem/Sled Hill/sled_hill.md

 ## Part 2

-If the coefficient of kinetic friction between the sled and snow is $\mu_k = $ {{ params.uk }} and drag can be ignored, draw a free body diagram of the forces acting on the rider and sled system once they have started moving.
+If the coefficient of kinetic friction between the sled and snow is $\mu_k = $ {{ params_uk }} and drag can be ignored, draw a free body diagram of the forces acting on the rider and sled system once they have started moving.
 Your file must be a pdf titled "part2.pdf".

 ### Answer Section